“This includes the vertebrae, spinal discs, meninges, spinal canal, and even the spinal cord.”

 Antibiotic Therapy & Bracing

-To treat your spinal infection, your doctor will likely use a combination of intravenous antibiotics and bracing to support your spine as it heals.
+For spine infection treatment in Ahmedabad, your doctor will likely use a combination of intravenous antibiotics and bracing to support your spine as it heals.
 More often than not, this will be sufficient to help you recover.

 If your spinal infection has abscessed, then your surgeon may need to perform a laminectomy to relieve pressure on your spinal cord.
 During a laminectomy, your doctor will remove the back portion of your vertebra (or lamina) to increase space for your spinal cord.